 Installation and Configuration

 This section explains how to install and configure a new Horizon instance.
+It describes how to do the following tasks:

 -